vitessio/website/content/en/docs/21.0/reference/features/vschema.md

 Some frameworks require you to specify an explicit database name while connecting.
 In order to make them work in unspecified mode, you can specify the database name as `@replica` or `@primary` instead of a blank one.

-## Sharded keyspaces require a VSchema
+## Sharded Keyspaces Require a VSchema

 A VSchema is needed to tie together all the databases that Vitess manages.
 For a very trivial setup where there is only one unsharded keyspace, there is no need to specify a VSchema because Vitess will know that there is no other place to route a query.